hellothisistim/hellothisistim.github.io/_drafts/characterize-instax-02.md

 6. Plot the Instax color response in 3D (Nuke).
 7. Create lookup that takes ColorChecker values and maps them to the Instax data.
 (Is it even possible to do this step?
 Nuke ColorMatch?)
 8. Apply the lookup to digital photographs.

+How have I messed this up?
+# I didn't wait three days like ??? suggests for the Instax colors to stabilize.
+# I cleaned up the big dust & scratches, but left all the little ones.
+That means my dark values are going to be slightly inaccurate.
+# I don't know the spectrum output of the LED lights I used to shoot the Instax.
+It probably isn't full spectrum.
+That probably gives me some color-rendering inaccuracies.